amicuchu/NintendoClientsWiki/PRUDP-Protocol.md

 | 0x200 | FLAG_MULTI_ACK: This packet acknowledges multiples packets at once.
 The payload contains information on which packets are acknowledged. |

 ### Aggregate acknowledgement
-To acknowledge multiple packets at once, send an unreliable DATA packet with FLAG_MULTI_ACK.
+To acknowledge multiple packets at once, send an unencrypted unreliable DATA packet with FLAG_MULTI_ACK.

 [V0](#v0-format) does not support aggregate acknowledgement.
 Whether [V1](#v1-format) supports aggregate acknowledgement and which version is used depends on its [supported functions](#supported-functions).
 The [Lite](#lite-format) format always uses the new version.

 #### Old version
-All packets up to the sequence id of the aggregate ack packet are acknoledged.
+All packets up to the sequence id of the aggregate ack packet are acknowledged.
 In addition, the payload may specify additional sequence ids to be acknowledged.

 | Offset | Size | Description |
 | --- | --- | --- |